dana-ross/danaross.dev/content/manager-readme.md

 I hope you will take advantage of the resources the company and I make available to you, and I will regularly check in with you to make sure you're setting aside time to learn new things appropriate to the work you do.
 I also hope you will make time outside work to invest in yourself.

 This isn't limited to learning new programming languages and technologies.
-Growing in so-called “soft skills” will pay big dividends in your career as well.
+Growing in so-called "soft skills" will pay big dividends in your career as well.
 Pick up a foreign language!
 Learn public speaking!
 Learn to cook!

 ## One on Ones